Pringlez/ACCServerManager/README.md

-# ACCServerManager
+# ACC Manager & ACC Server
-The ACC Manager has been designed to manage multiple ACC Server docker containers.
-Currently, only capable of managing containers local to the ACC Manager application.
+ACC Manager has been designed to manage multiple ACC Server docker containers.
+Currently, only capable of managing containers local to the ACC Manager's host machine.

 ## Setup Host
 First, you'll need to install [docker](https://docs.docker.com/get-started/) on your hosting machine.
 I'll assume your using Linux to host your game servers, an [Ubuntu](https://docs.docker.com/engine/install/ubuntu/) guide for setting up docker.

-Running the jar of ACC Manager requires you install java on your host machine.
-I've found this [guide](https://linuxize.com/post/install-java-on-ubuntu-18-04/) easy to follow for 18.04 Ubuntu.
-The installation on other distros is fairly similar.

-Docker has support for Windows, the official [guide](https://docs.docker.com/docker-for-windows/install/) for Windows 10.
+Docker has support for Windows, the official [guide](https://docs.docker.com/docker-for-windows/install/) for Windows 10 / 11.

 ### Step 1 - Runtime
- * Java 8+ (Running ACC Manager)
+ * Java 8+ (Running ACC Manager) or
- * Docker (Running ACC Server)
+ * Docker (Running ACC Manager / ACC Server)

-### Step 2 - ACC Server Docker Image
+### Step 2 - ACC Server Container (Optional)
-Building or downloading the docker image `acc-server-wine` in the [readme](docs/docker/acc-server/README.md).
+Building or downloading the docker image `acc-server` in the [readme](docs/docker/acc-server/README.md).
+Due to changes to the server executable, it no longer runs reliably using wine.
+I may build a windows based docker image to allow instance to be spun up in kubernetes clusters or docker hosts.

-### Step 3 - Running ACC Manager
+### Step 3 (Java) - ACC Manager Jar
-You can download the latest available jar from GitHub.
-TODO...

-Run the pre-built jar by executing:
+After running a maven build, you should be able to run the jar in your `service/target` directory by executing:
 ```
-java -jar -Ddocker.username=<your-system-username> acc-manager-0.6.1.jar
+java -jar service/target/acc-manager-0.6.1.jar
 ```

+After starting the application, place the `accServer.exe` executable in `servers/accmanager/executable` directory.
+When you POST a create instance request, it'll copy the executable and into an uuid generated `instance` directory along with all the written json config files.

+### Step 3 (Docker) - ACC Manager Container
+Building and running `acc-manager` using docker in the [readme](docs/docker/acc-manager/README.md).

-## Build ACC Manager
+## Build ACC Manager - Production Build
 Build a production ready jar from project root directory using maven:
 ```
 mvn clean install -Pprod
 ```
 Then, run the built jar from the `service/target` directory:
 ```
-java -jar -Ddocker.username=<your-system-username> service/target/acc-manager-service-0.6.1.jar
+java -jar service/target/acc-manager-service-0.6.1.jar
 ```

-Jar parameters:
-* **-Ddocker.username** - Name of the host's username running the docker engine

-### Building ACC Manager Docker Image (_Experimental_)
-Building the docker image `acc-manager` in the [readme](docs/docker/acc-manager/README.md).

 ## Development
 To contribute to the project you need to set up a basic development environment.
 You'll need the following: